 Having endometriosis in pregnancy is not considered high-risk, but tell your midwife about your condition at your booking appointment.
 You can talk to your midwife or doctor at any time if you have any concerns during pregnancy.

 Some medical research has found that having endometriosis increases the risk of placenta previa.
 This is when the placenta attaches lower down in the womb and covers the cervix (entrance to the womb).
 If this happens, you may be recommended to give birth earlier than your due date.
 You may also be recommended to have a caesarean section.

 Some research has also found that having endometriosis increases the risk of an ectopic pregnancy.
 This may be because endometriosis scarring may interfere with the ability of a fertilised egg to reach the uterus.
 But more research is needed to confirm this.

 The pain caused by endometriosis may get better during pregnancy.

 Endometriosis and miscarriage

-They also found that women with endometriosis are at higher risk of miscarrying compared to those without.
+Two large studies have compared pregnant women with endometriosis to those without the condition.
+They found that women with endometriosis are at higher risk of miscarrying after getting pregnant naturally compared to those without.